 We intend to disclose any amendment of our Code of Ethics, or any waiver of any provision thereof, applicable to our principal executive officer and/or principal financial officer, or persons performing similar functions, directors and other executive officers on our website within 4 days of the date of such amendment or waiver.
-In the case of a waiver, the nature of the waiver, the nature of the waiver, the nature of the person to whom the waiver was granted, and the date of the waiver will also be disclosed.
+In the case of a waiver, the nature of the waiver, the nature of the person to whom the waiver was granted, and the date of the waiver will also be disclosed.